Check Your Balance

 Not yet, but we hope to bring this option to you in the future.
 You can load value to your HOLO card with your phone by accessing your account at the mobile website www.holocard.net

-How do I load money on my card?
+8. How do I load money or a pass on my card?

-There are five ways to load money on your HOLO card:
+There are four ways to load money on your HOLO card:

 - At www.holocard.net